 You can apply to study at a partner university for one or two semesters and choose up to three preferred universities from our partnerships with universities around the world.

 Applications are open from 1 November until 1 December each year.

-Please complete the online application and upload PDFs of the following documents:
+Fill out the online application carefully and upload the following documents as a PDF:

 CV in tabular form

 An overview of grades can be obtained from your AlmaWeb account or by contacting your department’s examination office.
 Master’s students also need to submit a copy of their bachelor’s degree certificate with a transcript of records.

 In your study proposal, you describe in German why you are applying to spend time studying at your chosen university or universities.
 How exactly do you envisage your studies abroad?
 Which courses do you want to take, and what is your aim?
 Please demonstrate the connection between your stay abroad and your studies back here at Leipzig University.
 If should be clear to use what your motivation is for spending time abroad.
 If your application is for one of two or three different universities, you can base this on your preferred institution only or alternatively explain all each of your wishes accordingly.
 Your study proposal should be no more than two pages long.

 Language certificate for the language of instruction